dapr/docs/daprdocs/content/en/developing-applications/building-blocks/state-management/howto-get-save-state copy.md

 Different architectures might have different needs when it comes to sharing state.
 For example, in one scenario you many want to encapsulate all state within a given application and have Dapr manage the access for you.
 In a different scenario, you may need to have two applications working on the same state be able to get and save the same keys.

-To enable state sharing, Dapr supports the following key prefixes settings, set on Dapr component:
+To enable state sharing, Dapr supports the following key prefixes settings:

 * `appid` - This is the default strategy. the `appid` prefix allows state to be managed only by the app with the specified `appid`.
 All state keys will be prefixed with the `appid`.